brittonlaroche/realm/inventoryDemo/README.md

 ```

 #### 4.2.
 Creat a project API key
 Next [Create a Project API key](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys).
-When you createthe API key be sure to give yourself the __"Project Owner"__ role as you will need this to import the stitch application, additionally be sure to whitelist your current ip address.
+When you create the API key be sure to give yourself the __"Project Owner"__ role as you will need this to import the stitch application.
+Additionally, be sure to whitelist your current ip address.
 Right click this link [Create a Project API key](https://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys) open in new tab.
 Follow intrsuction under __Manage Programmatic Access to a Project__ perform each step listed in the section __Create an API Key for a Project__ be sure to copy the private API key somewhere safe for future refence.

 Its a bit tricky to get started as there are two types of API keys, one for Organizations and one for Projects.
-We need to create an API key for our __project__ begin by selecting the __Realm__ tab in the Atlas console.
+We need to create an API key for our __project__.
+Begin by selecting the __Realm__ tab in the Atlas console.
 This should display a list of realm applications.
-WHen we are finished we will have two realm applications as seen below: __InventorySync__ and __Inventory__.
+When we are finished, we will have two realm applications as seen below: __InventorySync__ and __Inventory__.

-At this point we have only created the __InventorySync__ application.
-To generate ethe appropriate API key click the __"Access Manager"__ drop list and select __"Project Access"__
+At this point we have only created the __InventorySync__ application created.
+To generate the appropriate API key click the __"Access Manager"__ drop list and select __"Project Access"__

 <img src="./img/APIKey1.png" width="600">